-I hope you’ve been having fun experimenting with aperture!
-Now we’ll be getting familiar with shutter speed.
-Most of this is applicable to SLR cameras, but I’ll also clue let you know how it relates to point and shoot cameras too!
+Slow shutter speed, fast shutter speed, what is shutter speed and MORE!
+Today we’ll be getting familiar with shutter speed functions of your camera.
+Most of this is applicable to SLR cameras, but I’ll also let you know how it relates to point and shoot cameras too!

 It is much more common for the shutter to only be open for a fraction of a second.
 On some cameras, the fractions of a second will be displayed as whole number, and the full seconds will be displayed with hash marks.
 But on others, like the Canon Rebel, it will actually show the fraction.

 The shutter controls how motion appears in your photo.

 - A fast shutter speed will freeze action